OctopusDeploy/blog/blog/2022-q2/self-service-database-provisioning-with-octopus-runbooks-and-redgate-sql-clone/index.md

 I help people to manage their database code.
 From where I’m sitting, Gene is bang on the money.

 Many folks are lumbered with shared dev databases.
-For these folks managing the concurrent development of multiple pieces of work is a grisly quagmire of unnecessary bureaucracy, tedious processes, and expensive mistakes.
+For these folks, managing the concurrent development of multiple pieces of work is a grisly quagmire of unnecessary bureaucracy, tedious processes, and expensive mistakes.
 This is exacerbated by poor lead times and large amounts of WIP.

-Old test code as well as big, complicated, and/or long-since abandoned or unfinished pieces of work hang around on the dev and test databases.
+Old test code and big, complicated, and/or long-since abandoned or unfinished pieces of work hang around on the dev and test databases.
 At the same time, production hotfixes are often missing.
 This undermines all testing, and any attempts at deployment automation are hamstrung by the requirement to leave all that garbage alone – just in case.
-This simultaneously makes the deployment process (whether it’s manual or automated) much more complicated and more unreliable, further feeding the core chronic conflict.
+This simultaneously makes the deployment process (whether it’s manual or automated) more complicated and more unreliable, further feeding the core chronic conflict.

 To break this vicious cycle, and achieve faster lead time and deployment frequency, it's essential to move to a model where disposable dev and test environments, including databases, are available to developers and testers on-demand and discarded after the work has been completed.
 This ensures everyone is looking at a true version of the code, uninfected with the garbage that typifies shared environments.

-This has a transformative effect on your IT performance because (for most organizations) it helps to solve so many of the challenges associated with the first 3 bottlenecks, which results in order of magnitude improvements to lead time.
+This has a transformative effect on your IT performance because (for most organizations) it helps to solve many of the challenges associated with the first 3 bottlenecks, which results in order of magnitude improvements to lead time.
 What inevitably follows is a big improvement to deployment frequency.

 What’s more, by making significant progress against Accelerate’s first 2 (speed-oriented) key metrics, you almost certainly witness simultaneous improvements against the second 2 (safety-oriented) metrics.
 These metrics replace the core chronic conflict with a virtuous cycle where speed enhances safety, and safety enhances speed.

 However, self-service provisioning of disposable databases often feels like the hardest problem to solve, especially if you have large and/or sensitive data to consider.
 At the same time, it’s possibly your best opportunity to significantly improve the performance of your IT team and, consequently, your business outcomes.

 This post introduces you to some of the tech that might help.
 I finish with a walk-through to set up a proof of concept solution using Octopus Deploy and [Redgate SQL Clone](https://www.red-gate.com/products/dba/sql-clone/).
 If you're not already using Octopus, you can [start a free trial](https://octopus.com/start).
-Redgate SQL Clone comes with a free trial too.
+[Redgate SQL Clone](https://www.red-gate.com/products/dba/sql-clone/) comes with a free trial too.

 ## How?
 Introducing the tech {#how}

 [Rob published a great overview of operations runbooks](https://octopus.com/blog/operations-runbooks).

 Octopus Runbooks are a way to organize, audit, and share the scripts and processes for performing regular operations tasks.
 They aid efficiency, knowledge sharing, and reduce errors.
-They offer a great platform to schedule tasks or to enable users to trigger them on demand without needing personal access to the associated servers, scripts, or other artifacts.
+It's a platform to schedule tasks or to enable users to trigger them on demand without needing personal access to the associated servers, scripts, or other artifacts.

 This is a great platform to build a self-service environment creation process for a developer or tester.

 For example, runbooks allow a DBA to curate a source data image and provisioning process at a time that suits them.
 The source data image would be appropriate for developers or testers to use, and the developers/testers could consume the source image on their own schedule, without bothering the DBA who might be (for example) busy working on a sev-1 outage.
 This simultaneously reduces delays for dev teams and interruptions for ops folks.
 Fewer support tickets is a win for everyone.
 More importantly, we just removed the first major constraint in Gene Kim’s list (above).

 Runbooks by themselves, however, don’t have any database smarts.
-It’s up to the user to figure out how to create a source image and how to automate its provision to an appropriate dev/test instance.
+The user needs to figure out how to create a source image and how to automate its provision to an appropriate dev/test instance.
 That’s a challenge for a couple of reasons.

 For example, you might start by using a production backup for the source image and a runbook to restore that backup to the developer’s workstation.
 This immediately throws up a couple of challenges: